 However, like many things in the admissions process, there is more substance to that answer.

-Volunteering/Community Service (both can be used interchangeably) as it relates to the college admissions process is very similar to extracurricular activities; they are not the end-all, be-all of the review process when your application comes up for review, but, as an applicant, they can only help you.
+Volunteering/Community Service (used interchangeably) as it relates to the college admissions process is very similar to extracurricular activities; they are not the end-all, be-all of the review process when your application comes up for review.
+But, as an applicant, they can only help you.

-For example, at William Paterson University, students are required to complete a Civic Engagement requirement, which, in layman’s terms, is a volunteer/community service task that is tied to the student’s academics.
-To bring that entire concept full circle, I look for students that are engaged in high school, because it tells me that they are more likely to be engaged when they enroll at WP, which is important to our community.
+For example, at William Paterson University, students must complete a Civic Engagement requirement.
+In layman’s terms, it is a volunteer/community service task tied to the student’s academics.
+To bring that entire concept full circle, I look for students engaged in high school.
+It tells me that they are more likely to engage upon enrollment, which is important to our community.

 Also, like extracurriculars, it’s always important to remember that more can actually be less.
-As an admissions counselor, it’s more important for me to see that a student is actively or heavily engaged in a particular volunteering opportunity — it tells me that they truly enjoy and care about that issue — rather than having a slight involvement with many organizations.
+As an admissions counselor, I want to see that a student is actively or heavily engaged in a particular volunteering opportunity.
+It tells me that they truly enjoy and care about that issue — rather than having a slight involvement with many organizations.
 Again, engagement is key.

 Volunteering demonstrates your time management skills

 Keep in mind to always maintain a healthy balance between all of the different activities you participate in.
-In other words, don’t go running to sign up for every possible community service opportunity and sacrifice your academics in order to do them.
-This demonstrates that you have time management skills, and you are able to engage in multiple activities without becoming overwhelmed or losing focus.
+In other words, don’t go running to sign up for every possible community service opportunity.
+Don’t sacrifice your academics in order to do them.
+This demonstrates that you have time management skills.
+It also shows that you can engage in multiple activities without becoming overwhelmed or losing focus.

 You want to show colleges and universities that you can indeed manage your time well, doing these great things in your community while also striving for excellence in the classroom.

 Quick tip: This is not different than when you apply for a job!
 Employers will want to see that you can perform various tasks or activities outside of your everyday role while maintaining a high standard with your responsibilities.

 Volunteering is the right thing to do